How To Eliminate Sore Muscle Pain As Quickly As Possible

 - Prescription drugs: These includes- morphine, used in case of severe pain after surgery and other similar forms of drugs acts in a similar way as morphine and gives pain relief from low to moderate type of pains post-surgery

 - Opioids: These are also excellent medication for pain control post-surgery and are only to be consumed if prescribed by a physician.
 But although you cannot get these over the counter, you can at lease buy these medication online, at least in the UK.
-In fact in many EU countries, doctors are allowed to prescribe opiates without a personal examination so you can buy codeine and dihydrocodeine online.
+In fact in many EU countries, doctors are allowed to prescribe opiates without a personal examination so you can buy codeine or Co-Codamol online.

 - Non drug pain control ways: If the pain is not that severe but mild to moderate, then often various forms of exercises, including easy free hand and yoga postures are recommended to the patients by the physicians themselves.